 Training, background and gear: For gear I am mainly a Canon user although I have used some Sony mirrorless gear.
 I have been a photographer since as a teenager my shutterbug father taught me how to expose, develop and print film images in several formats, starting with a manual cameras such as Kodak Retina, Rolleiflex, and Leica rangefinder.
 I studied still photography at NYU film school while I was attending college there in the 1970's and have been shooting photos off and on since then.
-I do attend photo workshops and seminars when I can, which add to my skill set.
-I am always looking to improve and learn new techniques.
-I recently set up a small simple studio in my house so I can learn lighting techniques for portraits, this will be a fun long-term project.
+I do attend photo workshops and seminars when I can.Recently, I set up a small simple studio in my house so I can learn lighting techniques for portraits, this will be a fun long-term project.
 I use Lightroom as my main post-processing instrument, with several add-ins, and use Photoshop sparingly mostly because I find it so intimidating.
 I have just started experimenting with Luminar.
-I acquired an Epson Surecolor P800 a couple of years ago and have been learning the art of printing in the last couple of years and have managed to produce some very nice prints although I am still learning and probably always will be.
-I use an Epson Surecolor P800 which prints up to 17X22.
+I acquired an Epson Surecolor P800 a couple of years ago and have been learning the art of printing.

 All photos are my property and cannot be reproduced or used for any commerical purpose without my express permission.